 Is it possible to use the Gibson J15 as a stage instrument?

 On the Gibson J15, the LR Baggs collection system is fitted.
 In contrast to conventional guitar pickups, which are located below the saddle, this technique uses a transducer to track the movement of the soundboard.
 As a consequence, you get a wealthy tone level that truly captures the character of your instrument, as opposed to the fragile, lackluster sound that electrical guitars are infamous for.

 Is the Gibson J15 available in a left-handed version?

 Yes, the J15 is available in both left and right-handed models.

 Is the Gibson J15 available in a variety of finishes?

 Yes, Antique Natural and Walnut Burst finishes are available.
-Some individuals prefer the Antique Natural’s clean lines, which contrast wonderfully with the teardrop faux-tortoiseshell pickguard and walnut back and sides, while others prefer the look of their guitar’s walnut burst finish on the front.
+Some prefer the Antique Natural’s lines, which contrast wonderfully with the teardrop faux-tortoiseshell pickguard and walnut back and sides, while others prefer the look of their guitar’s walnut burst finish on the front.